Can The Blue Jays Weather The Jose Reyes Injury?

 Like us on Facebook here

 Posted on April 17, 2013, in The Rest: Everything Baseball and tagged @chuckbooth3024, adam lind, AL East, alex anthopoulos, brandon morrow, brett lawrie, Casey Janssen, casper wells, chicago white sox, Chuck Booth. fastest 30 ballgames, emilio bonifacio, j.a. happ, j.p. arencibia, jose bautista, jose reyes, kansas city royals, maicer izturis, mark buehrle, melky cabrera, miami marlins, munenori kawasaki, national league, new york mets, r.a. dickey, rajai davis, toronto, toronto blue jays.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Can The Blue Jays Weather The Jose Reyes Injury?.